There are several fields in which an electrician might work provided they have the appropriate certification:

-- Lineworkers – This sector is restricted to the high voltage and the utility sectors.
+- Lineworkers – This sector is restricted to the high voltage and utility sectors.

-What is involved to become an Electrical Apprentice in Ontario?
+What is involved in becoming an Electrical Apprentice in Ontario?

-- Motivated, physically fit, and mechanically inclined are all good qualities to have when applying for an apprenticeship position.
+- Motivated, physically fit, and mechanically inclined are all ideal qualities to have when applying for an apprenticeship position.

 - Completed High School Diploma